you1412/bayesian-neural-network/README.md

 # bayesian-neural-network
-Code repo for You Zhan's dissertation
+Code repo for dissertation: Cold Variational Inference in Neural Network.

 ## Getting started
 Development environment is built by `docker`.
 Once you have docker ready, you can do following command to build up the environment and run experiments.